jbirnick/jbirnick.github.io/content/links/index.md

 ## Conferences / Programs / Meetings

-Below are all [MathMeetings.net](https://mathmeetings.net/) entries that have the number theory tag.
+Below are all [MathMeetings.net](https://mathmeetings.net/) entries which have the number theory tag.
+Additions and modifications from ≤ 30 days ago are marked.

 {{< conferencelist >}}